 Provide value before you can start making money.

 Commit to starting a blog

-You can’t make money if the idea is just sloshing around it your head going no-where.
+You can’t make money if the idea is just sloshing around in your head going nowhere.

-Fortunately I have I whole series of posts to get you started and you can even download my FREE start a blog guide:
+Fortunately, I have I whole series of posts to get you started:

 Tip 2# Fake It Til You Make It

 Does this mean going around pretending you have loads of money?
 Well, it is one route that works judging from the fake blog income reports you see on Pinterest.